First Choice Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The Bottom Line

-Judging by its ingredients alone, First Choice Dog Food looks to be an average kibble.
+Judging by its ingredients alone, First Choice Dog Food looks like a average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.